s9w/cheap/readme.md

 Also feel free to just set the members yourself (everything is public).

 ## Parallel elements
-Note that there's also an overload that accepts multiple elements.
+There's also an overload that accepts a vector of elements.
 It gets rendered just as you would expect.
 ```c++
 auto get_element_str(const element& elem,                  const int indentation = 4) -> std::string;
 auto get_element_str(const std::vector<element>& elements, const int indentation = 4) -> std::string;